Skip to main content

 The any type in TypeScript is a dangerous "escape hatch" from the type system.
 Using any disables many type checking rules and is generally best used only as a last resort or when prototyping code.

-This rule disallows returning any or any[] from a function.
+This rule disallows returning any or any[] from a function and returning Promise<any> from an async function.

 This rule also compares generic type argument types to ensure you don't return an unsafe any in a generic position to a function that's expecting a specific type.
 For example, it will error if you return Set<any> from a function declared as returning Set<string>.